ahmad1abbadi/darkos/README.md

 * Root is not required.

 ## Known issues
-* termux app can show signal 9 when using wine or while compiling box64, in this case you have to disable phantom process.
+* termux app can show signal 9 when using wine or while compiling box64, in this case you have to disable android phantom process killer.

 ## Support Darkos
 [buy me a coffee](https://www.buymeacoffee.com/AZabbadi)